The following times are in Eastern Standard Time (EST).

 Connect with your pride of fellow nurses and celebrate the circle of life, care, and community that defines your work during the Hospice and Palliative Nurses Foundation “Circle of Care Reception.”
 HPNF will honor the strength, compassion, and dedication of hospice and palliative care nurses with a signature cocktail, savanna-inspired bites, and Hakuna Matata fun.

-This reception may be added to your registration during checkout.
+This reception may be added to your registration for $65 during checkout.
+100% of the ticket price is donated to HPNF.

 Friday, May 8, 2026